imaitland/blog/md/ownership_in_rust.md

 In life, we are familiar with borrowing and its rules.
 Say we rent a car we understand this entitles us to use it but not change it.
 If we were to change the vehicle, say by swapping its engine, we'd be in trouble, because the original owner would not know what they had anymore!
 Likewise, if the rental company decided to scrap the car during our rental period we'd be a little annoyed, as something we expected to exist no longer does.

 ![](/assets/2020.6.29-Silverado-Swap.jpg)
-> :truck: When an immutable reference is treated as a mutable one.
+> 🛻 When an immutable reference is treated as a mutable one.

 While swapping out a UHaul engine is against the rules of car rentals, we do also have situations where we want to be able to change the thing that we borrow, for example when you take a stained dress to the dry cleaner or a car to a mechanic.
 In these cases - we grant permission to the borrower, to make changes to the thing that they have borrowed.